 MySQL Enterprise Backup is cross-platform compatible when running on the Linux and Windows operating systems: backups on a Linux machine can be restored on a Windows machine, and vice versa.
 However, to avoid data transfer problems arising from letter cases of database or table names, the variable lower_case_table_names must be properly configured on the MySQL servers.
 For details, see Identifier Case Sensitivity.

-B.2 File Compatibility with Older MySQL or InnoDB Versions
+B.2 Compatibility with MySQL Versions